alasco-tech/alasco-tech.github.io/README.md

 layout: post  # fixed string, tells jekyll what template (layout) to use
 title: $title  #required, shows up as page-title, headline, ...
 subtitle: $subtitle  # optional, displayed under the title
+description: $longer_description  # optional, will be used by jekyll-seo-tag for seo meta links
 ---
 ```